brefphp/aws-lambda-layers/README.md

 ##### AWS CodeBuild vs GitHub Actions

 AWS CodeBuild is preferred for publishing the layers because the account that holds the layers has no external access.
-It is dedicated exclusively for having the layers only and only Matthiew Napoli has access to it.
+It is dedicated exclusively for having the layers only and only Matthieu Napoli has access to it.
 GitHub Actions require exposing access to an external party.
 Using AWS CodeBuild allows us to use IAM Assume Role so that one "Builder Account" can build the layers and then cross-publish them onto the "Layer Account".
 The assume role limitations can be seen on aws/access.yml

 ##### Automation tests

-the tests folder contains multiple PHP scripts that are executed inside a docker container that Bref builds.
+The `tests` folder contains multiple PHP scripts that are executed inside a Docker container that Bref builds.
 These scripts are suppose to ensure that the PHP version is expected, PHP extensions are correctly installed and available and PHP is correctly configured.
 Some acceptance tests uses AWS Runtime Interface Emulator (RIE) to test whether a Lambda invocation is expected to work.

-##### bootstrap.sh file

-The bootstrap.sh file that exists on all layers is the entrypoint that AWS Lambda will execute to start Bref's layer.
-We strive to keep it to a minimum and leave it to mostly execute `src/Toolbox/bootstrap.php` so that every layer has the same starting process.
-We do differentiate them through an argument (function, fpm, console) in order to instruct Bref on how to properly boot up the process.
-One other use of bootstrap.sh is to define `PHP_INI_SCAN_DIR` before any PHP script has started so that we have a chance to configure which folders we want to look for PHP configuration files.